Seville Taxi Guide - Getting a Taxi in Seville – Tips

 Airport and railway pickup points

-At Seville–San Pablo Airport (SVQ), follow the clearly marked signs to the official taxi rank just outside the Arrivals area.
-Taxis operate 24/7, with a public, meter-based fare system; a ride to the centre typically falls in the €25–€30 range, depending on traffic.
-Be ready to show your destination to the driver so you can board the most direct route back to the centre or to a hotel near Setas and the Santa Cruz quarter.
-Look for the apk2 identifiers on the board and the official TAXI signs to ensure you’re boarding a licensed vehicle.
-If you’re arriving after a holiday or tours, there is steady availability here, and the queue moves quickly when you board in a group.
-The Santa Justa railway station also has a clearly marked official taxi rank just outside the main entrance; use it for a smooth transfer to your hotel or to any spot in the centre, including spots near Santa and Setas, without waiting outside public areas.
+At Seville–San Pablo Airport (SVQ), just follow the signs to the official taxi rank right outside the Arrivals area.
+Taxis run 24/7, and the fares are public and meter-based.
+A ride to the city center usually costs around €25–€30, depending on traffic.
+Have your destination ready so the driver can take the most direct route to the center or a hotel near Setas and the Santa Cruz quarter.
+Look for the official TAXI signs to make sure you're getting into a licensed taxi.
+The Santa Justa railway station also has a clearly marked taxi rank just outside the main entrance.
+Use it for a smooth ride to your hotel or anywhere in the center, including spots near Santa and Setas.

 Hotel pickup zones and tips

-For a reliable budget, use the meter and pre-book when you need a guaranteed pickup.
-In central Seville you would typically pay around €6–€9 for a short hop, while a ride from the airport to the heart of the city runs around €25–€30.
-Availability can vary, especially after late night shows at a tablao or during holiday crowds, so having a rough target helps if you’re planning a long evening in a gorgeous part of town.
+For a reliable budget, stick to the meter and pre-book when you need a guaranteed pickup.
+In central Seville, a short hop will set you back around €6–€9, while a ride from the airport to the heart of the city is more like €25–€30.
+Just remember, availability can be spotty, especially after late-night flamenco shows or during holidays.
+It's good to have a rough idea of what to expect, especially if you're planning a long evening out.

 | Fare component | What it covers | Typical range (EUR) |